 In fact, anyone who can use word-processing software can use a CMS for the basics – so no need to bother spending much time on training.

-In business, there are so many people who give input into your website, from those who add the product pages to those who produce blogs for your content marketing.
+In business, so many people give input into your website, from those who add the product pages to those who produce blogs for your content marketing.

 A CMS makes it easy to assign roles and publishing permissions for all the users so that only those you want to allow to publish content and the same content only goes live when you’re ready.

-Any decent CMS will give you at an instance, the status of all content, whether it’s life, being reviewed or even a simple draft.
-That doesn’t just apply to blogs but to product and other website pages.
+Any decent CMS will give you at an instance, the status of all content, whether it’s life, being reviewed, or even a simple draft.
+That doesn’t just apply to blogs but products and other website pages.
 It allows you to assign tasks and also check if they have been done.